 Photon propagation is a probabilistic phenomenon, described by Quantum Chromo-Dynamics.
-According to Feynman, photons "probably" travel in a straight line at "probably" the speed of light.

-Photons can be created and absorbed by abrupt changes in the orbits of electrons.
+Photons are created and absorbed by abrupt changes in the orbits of electrons.
 Absorption and creation are probabilistic (non-deterministic) events.

 Photons sources generally emit photons over a continuum of directions (a beam) and continuum of wavelengths (spectrum).
+The beam intensity is measured in Lumens, and is equivalent to Photons/Meter2.